 Account holders have the option of six asset classifications in which to invest.
-The options include a shortduration U.S. government bond fund, a 100% fixed income bond fund and four equity funds with varying fixed income to equity mixes of 30/70, 50/50, 60/40 or 70/30.
+The options include a short-duration U.S. government bond fund, a 100% fixed income bond fund and four equity funds with varying fixed income to equity mixes of 30/70, 50/50, 60/40 or 70/30.
 The Investment Committee of the Archdiocese of Philadelphia has primary responsibility for determining fixed income to equity mix.
 The asset mix of the mutual funds is SEI's responsibility.
 Management of the Archdiocese is responsible for ensuring that asset investment allocations among the funds are maintained as determined by the Investment Committee of the Archdiocese of Philadelphia.

-There are no donor restrictions on the investments as of June 30, 2019 or 2018.
+There are no donor restrictions on the investments as of June 30, 2020 or 2019.

-At June 30, 2019 and 2018, St. Francis' investments are summarized and classified as follows:
+At June 30, St. Francis' investments are summarized and classified as follows:

-2019 2018
+2020 2019

-Catholic Values Equity Fund Catholic Values Fixed Income Fund \$ 385,230 148,404 \$ 356,592 147,441
+Catholic Values Equity Fund Catholic Values Fixed Income Fund \$ 387,574 162,636 \$ 385,230 148,404

-\$ 533,634 \$ 504,033
+\$ 550,210 \$ 533,634